Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/area-name-function.md

 ## Description

-This use case verifies that the area name works as intended.
+This use case verifies that the minimap shows the current area name.

 ## Precondition

-Overworld is loaded, minimap is displayed
+Overworld is loaded, minimap is displayed.

 ## Postcondition